ctrlaltf2/lets-play/doc/lp_service_arch.md

 # Runners

 - letsplayd is a runner server
-	- It will provide QUIC or such transport for runner clients to connect to
+	- It will provide QUIC transport for runner clients to connect to
+	- For local runners, letsplayd will create a pipe and pass it to the runner process

 - `letsplay_runner_*` are runner clients
 	- They connect to a runner server, and the runner server tells them what to do